Angel-125/Blueshift/Source/Blueshift/bin/Debug/API.md

 Generators can play a stop effect when the generator is deactivated.
 ### runningEffect
 Generators can play a running effect while the generator is running.
+### waterfallEffectController
+Name of the Waterfall effects controller that controls the warp effects (if any).

 # WBIPartModule